easyuc/EasyUC/smc/README.md

   a pressing need for better EasyCrypt support for symbolic evaluation.

-* We need to generalize from proving single instances of the UC composition theorem to either proving the theorem in EasyCrypt's metatheory (e.g., in Coq), or being able to automatically generate the EasyCrypt proofs of needed instances of the theorem (so support for composition could be provided without extending EasyCrypt's trusted computing base).
+* In our case study, we proved an instance of the UC Composition Theorem, via the definition of the composed environment and bridging lemmas.
+We are now generalizing this work, producing a generic version of these definitions/proofs.
+To obtain needed instances of the composition theorem, we’ll then instantiate the generic definitions/proofs, and automatically generate some additional bridging definitions and proofs.

 * Writing functionalities, simulators, etc., directly in EasyCrypt is somewhat tedious and error prone.
 We plan to develop a domain